• Skip to primary navigation

 Why This Recipe Works?

-• This frecipe for Turkish bread needs only five pantry ingredients that you might already have in hand.
+• This recipe for Turkish flatbread needs only five pantry ingredients that you might already have in hand.

-• It is a very easy recipe to follow with step-by-step pictures and instructions.
+• It is a very easy recipe to follow with step-by-step pictures, a video tutorial, and instructions.

 • It freezes beautifully.
 You can keep the leftovers in the freezer for up to 3 months.

-• Plain natural yoghurt - Use plain natural or Greek yoghurt with no added sugar or flavour.
+• Plain natural yogurt - Use plain natural or Greek yogurt with no added sugar or flavor.

-• Sugar - A little of sugar goes long way.
-It feeds the yeast, enhances bread flavour, gives the crust a golden colour, and improves the crumb texture.
+• Sugar - A little sugar goes a long way.
+It feeds the yeast, enhances bread flavor, gives the crust a golden color, and improves the crumb texture.

-• Salt - Salt is necessary for steady and slow rise of the dough to develop the flavour of the bread.
+• Salt - Salt is necessary for the steady and slow rise of the dough to develop the flavor of the bread.

-mix water, sugar and yeast in a bowl
+Water, sugar and yeast are mixed in a bowl

 Shape the Bazlama

-When the dough doubled its size, divide it into 4 equal pieces and turn them into balls.
-I suggest using an electronic kitchen scale for this step but use your eyes and hands if you don't mind slightly different size bread.
+When the dough doubled its size, divide it into 4 equal pieces (around 235 grams each) and turn them into balls.
+I suggest using an for this step but use your eyes and hands if you don't mind slightly different size bread.

 Heat a heavy-based frying pan on medium heat.
 When the pan is hot, place the dough in the pan.
-Roll another dough ball out as soon as the first one starts cooking so that it has enough time to rest.
 Lower the heat and cook the bazlama until bubbles appear on the surface and the bottom of the dough is golden brown.
 This should take 4 to 5 minutes.
-Flip the dough and bake for another 4 to 5 minutes.

 cooking bazlama on a pan